Alpenglow88/oTTo/docs/otto_cheatsheet.md

       break if n == 2000
     end
 ```

-# returns the corresponding value found in a hash table
+Returns the corresponding value found in a hash table

 ```ruby
   def hash_function(input)